Noonan-Edward/interactive_data_dashboard/README.md

 README.md

-## Purely Optional: How to View Project (In Author's Intended Manner)
+## How to View Project (In Author's Intended Manner)
-- Give `10-grandiloquence.csv` a quick scan to get a fair gauge of the quality/shape of the data used
+- Give `10-data/10-grandiloquence.csv` a quick scan to get a fair gauge of the quality/shape of the data used
 - Ask the data whatever questions come to mind
 - Peak at the still shots in `README.md` or `20-dashboard_still_shots/` as a reference to how the dash appears unfiltered/unsliced
-- View `30-grandiloquence_dashboard.mp4` for a brief overview of how the slicing works, how to navigate the dash, etc. (stay for as long or as little as preferred)
+- View `30-grandiloquence_dashboard.mp4` for a brief overview of how the slicing works, how to navigate the dash, etc. If the mp4 file requires a download, feel free to view it on the author's YouTube channel with no download required, here: https://youtu.be/-EH0sS09wDQ
 - Assess whether the dash can answer key questions

 ## Future Improvements